 Fes and Marrakesh are two of four imperial cities in Morocco, making them rich in history and culture.
 Because of this, many tourists-to-be waffle between which to choose if time isn’t on their side.

-To make things more challenging, people who’ve visited both cities often have strong feelings about which one is the “best.”
+Making things more challenging, travelers who’ve visited both cities often have strong feelings about which one is the “best.”

 There’s no doubt about it—Fes and Marrakesh offer different experiences.
 And, yes, like most travelers, I have my favorite.